dojo/dgrid/README.md

 The following CSS classes are used to style the `Grid` widget:

-- `grid`: Applied to the root node to set height and border
+- `grid`: Applied to the root node to set the height and border
 - `table`: Used by `columnHeadersTable` and `rowTable` to style inline tables
 - `cell`: Used by `rowCell` and `columnHeaderCell` to add padding and border
-- `header`: Applied to the header area to set background color
+- `header`: Applied to the header area to set the background color
 - `columnHeaders`: Applied to the area surrounding all column rows (currently a single row)
 - `columnHeadersRow`: Applied to each row surrounding header column cells
 - `columnHeadersTable`: Applied to the inline table in each column header row